kvanvoor/Dehaene-et-al.-1990-Replication-/README.md

 # Running the experiment

 We included a practice session with ten stimuli that includes a feedback via a buzzer.
 The practice session is followed by the experimental session with the list determined by the parity of subject number.
+The experiment can be run by simply entering "python distanceeffect.py" in to your terminal.

 # My python experience & what I learned